Questions You Need To Ask Before You Get Engaged

 Your family of origin has the most significant impact on your marriage.

-No one has ever told me, “I don’t want to do it the way my aunt and uncle did it.” or “I want a marriage like my coworkers have.”
-Maybe those are examples to emulate or avoid, but most people say, “I want to do it the way my parents did it.” or “I don’t want to do it like my parents did.”
+Understanding the influence of your family of origin on your marriage is crucial.
+It is often the most significant factor that shapes your relationship.
+No one has ever told me, “I don’t want to do it the way my aunt and uncle did it,” or “I want a marriage like my coworkers have.”
+Maybe those are examples to emulate or avoid, but most people say, “I want to do it the way my parents did it,” or “I don’t want to do it like my parents did.”
 For all the good or the bad, your parents are the template.
-When I push on it a little, I will ask, “So how did your parents do it?” or “What exactly did they do right or wrong.”
+When I push on it a little, I will ask, “So how did your parents do it?” or “What exactly did they do right or wrong?”
 They will sometimes say, “I am not sure.”
-So, some of this needs to be examined.
+You're not alone in this.
+Many people are in the same boat, and it's okay to feel unsure.
+What's important is to start examining these influences.

 In reality, if your parents do not like your partner before the wedding, they will not like them after the wedding.
 If they think you need more time to be ready or it is not a good idea, pause.
 Romeo and Juliet and, eventually, West Side Story were romantic tragedies about star-crossed lovers.
 They were both romantic and tragic.
 Rushing to get married to avoid disapproval won’t fix anything.
 You might be married, and nothing can change that, but that won’t always change feelings and opinions either.